-We understand that students, approved education institutions (AEIs) and their practice partners continue to experience unprecedented challenges as the pandemic continues and the new academic year begins.
+We understand that students, approved education institutions (AEIs) and their practice partners continue to experience unprecedented challenges as the pandemic continues.

 Our priority is to continue to support students to successfully complete their programmes on time, so that they can begin their careers as qualified, registered professionals.